albarber/cpsc-490/README.md

 ### Running GUI
 1. Have Node.js installed on your computer
+2. Ensure that OpenDaylight is running (or that you are using a sample data file)
-2. In terminal, navigate to the root folder of the project and run `node server.js`
+3. In terminal, navigate to the root folder of the project and run `node server.js`
-3. Use a browser to go to http://{{ip-for-GUI}}:{{port-for-GUI}}.
+4. Use a browser to go to http://{{ip-for-GUI}}:{{port-for-GUI}}.
 By default this link is http://localhost:8080

 On first use, or if the database is not populated, hit the "Reread network topology" button, then reload the map (either by refreshing the window, or hitting the "Reload Map from Data" button).
 If the database is already populated but you wish to load in new network data, hit the "Reset Databases" button before rereading the network topology and reloading the map.